sick-appspace-samples/LocateAndMeasure/readme.md

 ## LocateAndMeasure
 Measuring part dimensions, independent on rotation and translation
 ### Description
-Teaching the shape of a ”golden part”, measuring edge-to-edge distance, circle radius etc. Matching new, identical objects with full rotation in the image and measuring the same dimensions.
+Teaching the shape of a golden part, measuring edge-to-edge distance, circle radius etc. Matching new, identical objects with full rotation in the image and measuring the same dimensions.
 ### How to Run